adelfa-prover/adelfa-docs/ruby-scripts/README.txt

 annotate_spec.rb
 ----------------
 This script produces an annotated html file from an LF specification.
-It takes two arguments, one is the file name for the specification to be annotated and the other is the path to the location of that specification file.
+It defines two functions. read_lf takes a single argument of the full path to the file to be ready and collects the complete signature into html content which is returned. contents takes two arguments, the file name of the specification to be annotated and the path to the location of that specification file, and wraps the contents of the specification with html code to create a complete page.

 annotate_ath.rb